 He became the only church leader who had the courage to walk hand-in-hand with Martin Luther King during that famous march in Selma.

-Unlike other church leaders, the Greek Orthodox Archbishop walked hand-in-hand with King in Selma, where civil rights marchers rallied against segregation and for equal voting rights.
+Unlike other church leaders, the Greek Orthodox Archbishop walked side by side with King in Selma, where civil rights marchers rallied against segregation and for equal voting rights.

 Threats for standing with Dr. Martin Luther King in Selma

 Back in 1965, such actions were not common, and definitely not protected.
 “Iakovos had received threats,” says one close aide and friend of the Archbishop, “but he never thought twice of his decision.”

 When Iakovos died in 2005, King’s wife, Coretta Scott King, said: “At a time when many of the nation’s most prominent clergy were silent, Archbishop Iakovos courageously supported our Freedom Movement, and marched alongside my husband, and he continued to support the nonviolent movement against poverty, racism and violence throughout his life.”

 The LIFE magazine cover of March 26, 1965 marked that historical moment, showing a formidable-looking Iakovos standing to King’s right.
 (The entire magazine is online and can be read here.)

 The New York Times reported: “The striking cover of Time magazine that showed Dr. King side by side with the black-garbed Archbishop Iakovos marked a new presence of Greek Americans and the Greek Orthodox Church in American life.”

 Iakovos had been an avid supporter of the 1964 Civil Rights Act even before the march in Selma.
 When the bill was eventually passed, he exclaimed: “Glory to the most high!
 May this mark the beginning of a new age for all humankind, an era when the word of God charts and guides our lives.”